cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 .. code-block:: bash

-  pergola -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -t 1 4  7 -dl food_sc food_fat
+  pergola -i ./data/feeding_behavior_HF_mice.csv -m ./data/b2p.txt -t 1 4  7 -dl food_sc food_fat

 If you want to get all tracks from 1 to 4 you can then use the ``-r`` option provided your ``track`` field is numeric:

 .. code-block:: bash

-  pergola_rules.py -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -r 1-4
+  pergola -i ./data/feeding_behavior_HF_mice.csv -m ./data/b2p.txt -r 1-4

 .. tip::
   By default tracks selected by ``-r`` option are joined together in a single output track.
 You can use ``-a`` option